Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model: Conclusions

 When two-particle tunneling processes are considered the dynamics of the mode entanglement is drastically modified, as expected.
 Interestingly, we observe that an appropriate selection of the value of $K/\varepsilon_1$ may indeed counteract the decrease in the mode entanglement that would occur in the absence of $K$.
-This occurs in particular for the states $\ket{\psi_{\textrm{ew}}}$ and $\ket{\psi_{\textrm{slow}}}$, and can be seen by comparison of Fig. \ref{ew2} in the strong tunneling regime, with the line $J=\varepsilon_1$ ($K=0$) of Fig. \ref{ew1}, and more dramatically by comparison of Fig. \ref{tinaslow2} in the strong tunneling regime, again with the line $J=\varepsilon_1$ ($K=0$) of Fig. \ref{tinaslow1}.
-From Fig. \ref{ew2} we see that for $K\gg\varepsilon_1$ the mode entanglement saturates its maximum value throughout the evolution, and the state of the pair of bosons decomposes as an equally-weighted superposition of the two Bell states $\ket{\Psi^+}$ and $\ket{\Phi^+}$ (see Eq. (\ref{sslow2})).
+This occurs in particular for the states $\ket{\psi_{\textrm{ew}}}$, $\ket{\psi_{\textrm{slow}}}$ and $\ket{\psi_{\textrm{slow2}}}$, and can be seen by comparison of Fig. \ref{ew2} in the strong tunneling regime, with the line $J=\varepsilon_1$ ($K=0$) of Fig. \ref{ew1}, and more dramatically by comparison of Fig. \ref{tinaslow2} and Fig. \ref{tinaslow4} in the strong tunneling regime, again with the line $J=\varepsilon_1$ ($K=0$) of Fig. \ref{tinaslow1} and Fig. \ref{tinaslow3}, respectively.
+Further, from Fig. \ref{tinaslow2} we see that for $K\gg\varepsilon_1$ the mode entanglement saturates its maximum value throughout the evolution, and the state of the pair of bosons decomposes as an equally-weighted superposition of two Bell states (see Eq. (\ref{sslow2})).
+A similar behaviour is observed when considering the initial state $\ket{\psi_{\textrm{slow2}}}$, as follows from Eq. (\ref{sslow2b}) and can be appreciated in Fig. \ref{tinaslow4}.
 In contrast, for the state $\ket{\psi_{\textrm{fast}}}$ we observe a different behaviour: for sufficiently high values of $K/\varepsilon_1$ the mode entanglement can indeed be suppressed periodically, as the pair of bosons alternate between the (flipped) states $\ket{00}_{AB}$ and $\ket{11}_{AB}$ (see Eq. (\ref{sfast2})).

-Our analysis reveals that states that reach an orthogonal one evolve into states whose mode entanglement evolves in a regular and periodic manner, in contrast with the disordered dynamics of $C$ for those states that do not comply with the orthogonality condition.
+Our findings reveal that states that reach an orthogonal one evolve into states whose mode entanglement evolves in a regular and periodic manner, in contrast with the disordered dynamics of $C$ for those states that do not comply with the orthogonality condition (\ref{orto}).
 The relation between the orthogonality time and the characteristic temporal scale of the mode entanglement disclosed here may help to achieve specific amounts of quantum correlations in a controlled way.

-As an additional remark, we notice that for the state $\ket{\psi_\text{fast}}$, and in the regime with $K=0, J/\varepsilon_1\gg 1$, the mean number of particles in each mode is 1 for all $t$, yet its fluctuations oscillate between 0 (for $t=(2l+1)\tau_\text{fast}$ with $l=0,1,\ldots$) and 1 (for $t=2l\tau_\text{fast}$ with $l=0,1,\ldots$), qualitatively following the trend of the concurrence's time dependence.
-This suggests a connection between the concurrence and the fluctuations of the number of particle in either site, which is left for future analysis.